Characters: Sekai-ichi Hatsukoi

 - Kindhearted Cat Lover

-- Like Father Like Daughter: She and Zen both have flamboyant personalities and enjoy teasing Yokozawa when he's embarrassed.
+- Like Parent Like Child: She and Zen both have flamboyant personalities and enjoy teasing Yokozawa when he's embarrassed.

 - Missing Mom: Her mom died years ago.